-- 1. The Clinical Practicum Evaluation forms must be submitted to the School at the end of each clinical week via the drop box located in the Clinical Practicum Brightspace course.
+- The Clinical Practicum Evaluation forms must be submitted to the School at the end of each clinical week via the drop box located in the Clinical Practicum Brightspace course.
 The evaluation must be completed by both the student and the clinical preceptor.
 It is the student's responsibility to obtain the completed evaluations from the preceptors.
 Students must scan the form prior to submission.
 Cell phone pictures are NOT permitted.
 The clinical site may have a scanner available.
-If, for any reason, evaluations are not submitted as required, students must notify the Program Staff Assistant for further instructions.
+If, for any reason, evaluations are not submitted as required, students must notify the course coordinator for further instructions.
 Failure to follow this policy may result in disciplinary action. - 2.
-The Record of Clinical Experience must be completed and submitted daily via Medatrax.
+The Record of Clinical Experience must be completed and submitted weekly via Medatrax.
 The School will verify online that records are complete.
-Therefore, students will not need to forward a copy to the School.
-Data entry for each month may be locked out no later than the 5th of following month. - a.
-If the required information has not been received/verified, the student may be placed on immediate probation.
+Students will be requested to submit current copies of Medatrax records at various periods during the clinical rotations.
+Data entry for each month may be locked out no later than the 5th of following month.

-b.
+- a.
+If the required information has not been received/verified, the student may be placed on immediate probation. - b.
 Information uploaded into Medatrax is subject to lock out after 2 weeks.
 If your case information is not entered in Medatrax within the 2-week window, the program may deem that you are unable to count those case experiences, which may extend your graduation date.